Black snake in the blue tank

 Breeding of corn snakes

 Keeping a male and female together will probably result in offspring without your help, as corn snakes are typically simple to breed in captivity.
-The female will want a comfortable nesting box to lay her eggs, ideally with a moist soil mixture.
+The female needs a comfortable nesting box to lay eggs, ideally with a moist soil mixture.

 Black corn snake shedding